kudoabhijeet/url-shortener/README.md

 ## System Design (Requirements)

-1. Service should be always available.ks
+1. Service should be always available.
 2. Short to Long URL should be fast.
 3. Service should be scalable.